Space industry of India

-As of 2025, India has launched 433 satellites for various foreign countries.
+As of 2025, India has launched 434 satellites for various foreign countries.
 There were more than 300 space startups in India in mid 2025 involved in various stages of developing their own launch vehicles, designing satellites and other allied activities.
+By 2026, the industry had expanded over 440 startups and over 500 public limited and state-owned companies.

 History

 Early decades

-India's interest in space travel began in the early 1960s, when scientists launched a Nike-Apache rocket from TERLS, Kerala.
+India's interest in space travel began in the early 1960s, when scientists launched a Nike-Apache rocket from Thumba Equatorial Rocket Launching Station (TERLS), Thiruvananthapuram.
 The Indian National Committee for Space Research was subsequently set up, which later became ISRO functioning under a new independent DoS in the 1970s under the Prime Minister of India.
 ISRO joined the Interkosmos program to launch its first satellite, Aryabhata, from the former Soviet Union in 1975.

 SLV-3, a locally developed space rocket, was introduced in 1979, enabling India to undertake orbital launches.
 Experience gained from SLV-3 was used to develop ASLV to develop technologies for launching satellites in geostationary orbit, but this ended up having very limited success and was eventually discontinued.
 However, the study of a homegrown medium-lift launch vehicle went on, which lead to the realisation of the PSLV.